ubopod/ubo-hal/README.md

-# Ubo SDK
+# Ubo HAL

+**OBSOLETE AS OF MAY 2024** Will be updated soon.

-This repo includes code for communicating and interfacing with Ubo hardware peripherals
+This repo includes code for abstracting Ubo hardware peripheral interfaces.

 There are example code and readme for each peripheral inside each sub-directory.

-This SDK has been tested on latest 64-bit Raspberry Pi OS release:
+This repo has been tested on latest 64-bit Raspberry Pi OS release:

 > uname -a